Graham Kennedy: Later television work

 Kennedy's writers, who worked from a production cottage at the corner of Scott Street and Artarmon Road included Jim Pike, Tim Evans, Larry Burns, and Ken Sterling.
 Blundell records:

 They worked in the back room shooting out gags over typewriters and word processors, united in their hatred of the 'Little Guy', as they also called him."

 The writers also referred to Kennedy as "the little buggle-eyed bastard",.
 However, they admired his talent.
 Jim Pike said, "..
 I hate him, but he is the best there is".

-Kennedy defied convention with remarks which were tasteless, and yet hilarious.
+Kennedy defied convention with his tasteless humour.
 Pointing out the irony of how a news show gets good ratings he said it would be helpful for his show's ratings if the Pope's aircraft were to fly into a mountain while it was full of orphans.
 He also remarked that Queen Elizabeth II "didn't have bad breasts ... for a woman of her age" and mocked 17 October 1989, San Francisco Loma Prieta earthquake with a re-creation on the set.

 After a slightly heavy woman was caught for streaking at a cricket match, Graham explained on air that they would run the footage but had to cover certain offending parts of her body with black.
 The clip he played was all black, except for a single spot that revealed her pubic hair.

 He also reprised the "Chum Song" from Melbourne radio days, saying that it originated in a 1920s children's newspaper column in Scotland.
 In Nancy Lee's book Being a Chum Was Fun she writes: